hkgnp/hellobaby/README.md

 # How to Use

 - HelloBaby can be accessed at [https://focused-panini-18207b.netlify.app/](https://focused-panini-18207b.netlify.app/).
 - HelloBaby's backend (built on expressjs) can be accessed at [https://ancient-fortress-09431.herokuapp.com/](https://ancient-fortress-09431.herokuapp.com/).
+APIs are also stored here.

 This app consists of a frontend shopping cart and a backend system for managing products in the "shop".
 A summary of its functions are below: